Hummus is a mouth-watering, healthy Middle Eastern dip made from chickpeas – ‘hummus’ is Arabic for chickpeas.

 This option might take a little more time in the short run, but it’s well worth it!

-- Portion out hummus into ice cube trays or deep muffin trays – ice cube trays if you have a little hummus on your sandwich, and muffin trays if you like to enjoy more of your hummus at a time.
+- Portion out hummus into ice cube trays or deep muffin trays – ice cube trays if you prefer to have a little hummus on your sandwich and muffin trays if you like to enjoy more of your hummus at a time.

-- Coat your hummus in a small amount of olive oil.
-1 drop will do for each portion of hummus in an ice cube tray, whilst 3 is good for a muffin tray.
+- Coat your hummus with a small amount of olive oil.
+One drop will do for each portion of hummus in an ice cube tray, while three is good for a muffin tray.

 - Cover the tray in aluminum foil or cling film to protect it from freezer burn.